-Students with a BSN complete the Graduate Nursing Core and DNP Core, along with credits in one of 5 concentrations:
+Students with a BSN complete the Graduate Nursing Core and DNP Core, along with credits in one of these concentrations:

 • Psychiatric/Mental Health Nurse Practitioner

 The MS-DNP student completed a master’s degree in a nursing concentration and completes the DNP Core.

 How often do I have to come to campus for Residency?

 An on-site residency is required for students enrolled in NSG500, Advanced Health Assessment, in order to demonstrate advanced physical assessment skills.
 In addition, students in the following clinical courses are required to complete an on-site residency.
 During residency, direct supervision and evaluation of the student will be completed by nurse practitioner faculty at their designated clinical practice sites.
 Each course syllabus dictates the terms of the specific course Residency.